-Accidents in Escalators and Elevators Happen More Frequently Than You Might Imagine, Sometimes Resulting in in Serious Injuries
+Accidents in Escalators and Elevators Happen More Frequently Than You Might Imagine, Sometimes Resulting in Serious Injuries

 Escalators and elevators undoubtedly make getting around easier.
 They can also be helpful for elderly individuals and individuals with disabilities or limited mobility.
 However, elevators and escalators are sometimes the source of serious and unexpected injuries.